dbck/docker-mailtrap/README.md

 # JSON API

-The container provides a simple API under /api/inbox which returns a rudimentary view of messages received in the inbox.
+The container provides a simple API under `/api/inbox` which returns a rudimentary view of messages received in the inbox.
+By calling `/api/inbox?flush=true` the received messages in the inbox will be flushed, after retrieval of the inbox as json.

 ```
 [